Climate Change: Policy and Mitigation Factsheet

 Federal Policy

-- The Inflation Reduction Act of 2022 provides resources to organizations including businesses, NGOs, and state, local, and tribal governments to accelerate the clean energy transition.21
+- The Inflation Reduction Act of 2022 allocated funding to businesses, NGOs, and state, local, and tribal governments to support and accelerate the clean energy transition.21

 State Policy

-- 32 states and D.C. have released climate change action plans.22 23 states and D.C. have GHG emissions reduction targets.
-California is targeting GHG emissions 40% below 1990 levels by 2030 and net zero CO2 emissions by 2045.23
+- 48 states and D.C. have released climate action plans.22 23 states and D.C. have GHG emissions reduction targets.23

-- 29 states, D.C., and three U.S. territories have Renewable Portfolio Standards, which specify the percentage of electricity to be generated from renewable sources by a certain date.
-Six states have Clean Energy Standards, which specify the percentage of electricity to be generated from low-and no-carbon sources.24
+- 28 states, D.C., and 3 U.S. territories have Renewable Portfolio Standards, specifying a set percentage of electricity to come from renewable sources by a specific date.11 states have Clean Energy Standards, which specify the percentage of electricity generation from low- and zero-carbon sources.24

 Individual Action